most famous diamonds

 It is described as the most famous diamond in the world.

-The diamond has changed more than 20 owners, it is now in the Smithsonian National Museum of Natural History in Washington DC.
+The diamond has changed over 20 owners and is now in the Smithsonian National Museum of Natural History in Washington, DC.

-Currently, the diamond in its current form as a necklace is estimated at least US$ 1 million.
+The diamond, in its current form as a necklace, is estimated at least US$ 1 million.

 hope diamond